 - Maintain required records

-Employment statistics are not collected for online tutors in particular; however, ONET Online's statistics for teachers and instructors, all other, includes online tutors.
-In 2015, the agency reported that these teachers and instructors, including online tutors, earned a median of $40,140 annually.
+Employment statistics are not collected for online tutors in particular; however, BLS statistics for teachers and instructors, all other, includes online tutors.
+In 2018, the agency reported that these teachers and instructors, including online tutors, earned a median of $39,540 annually.

 Generally, online tutors must be experts on the subjects they teach.
 They commonly obtain this expertise through formal education and college degree programs.
 Additionally, some employers prefer tutors with qualifications that are specific to their subject.
 For example, a Teaching English as a Foreign Language (TEFL) certificate may be necessary for tutors teaching English to non-native students.
 Some positions also require a state-issued teaching credential as well as classroom teaching experience.